Habit Tracking

 • Detailed weekly and monthly statistics

-• Motivational quotes and coaching tips
+• Motivational prompts and coaching tips

-• iOS only not available on Android
+• iOS only — not available on Android

-• Most features locked behind premium subscription
+• Most features locked behind the premium plan

 • Flexible scheduling daily, weekly, or custom

-• Detailed statistics and habit strength score
+• Detailed statistics and strength scores

 • Material Design UI clean and modern